-‘We always felt sympathy’: What’s behind Spain’s support of Palestine?
+‘We always felt sympathy’: What’s behind Spain’s backing of Palestine?

 “The evaluation of the government’s performance on Israel or Hamas has a huge ideological and partisan bias; support and good evaluation from voters on the left, bad from those on the right,” Jose Pablo Ferrandiz, of polling company Ipsos Spain, told Al Jazeera.

-Cristina Lopez, a public relations executive from Valencia, believes geopolitical issues become subsumed into domestic political issues in Spain.
+Cristina Lopez, a public relations executive from Valencia, believes geopolitics have become subsumed into domestic issues in Spain.

 “Like most, if not all, aspects of life in Spain, there is a domestic political subtext behind it and the conflict in Israel and Palestine is no different,” she said.